FelixRilling/cli-ng/README.md

 # cli-ngy

-A module to parse cli-input text and commands.
+A module to parse cli-input text and commands with support for nested commands and did-you-mean feature.

 ## Usage